TEALSK12/apcsa-public/curriculum/BCProject.md

 ![Image of a wide variety of characters including a ghost, a shark, a bee, an alien and a robot.](BCFinalProjImage2.png)

 You will use many of the concepts that have been introduced throughout the course to establish attributes for each character and to determine hit points and health status.
-You will use object oriented programming concepts in order to implement your program.
+You will use object oriented programming concepts to implement your program.

 You will follow the Applied Design stages and begin by interviewing an end-user to determine their interests, then you will design a Pokemon-like game that they would enjoy playing.
 The end-user will be involved in the design and testing of the game.